Remodeling Design Ideas

 They make sub-floors designed for carpet to let the water run under the finished floor.
-The only problem with that is whatever water gets trapped down there and it never really drys out..
+The only problem with it is that whatever water gets trapped down there never really drys out.
 So I don’t think those sub-flooring systems are useful in the long run.

 There are choices though that will work.
-One is you can glue down a carpet without any pad.
-No it’s not as soft but if it gets wet you can wet-vac it up really good and run a dehumidifier 24/7 until the odor goes a way.
+One is to glue down carpet without any padding.
+No it’s not as soft, but if it gets wet you can wet-vac it up really well and run a dehumidifier 24/7 and the odor will eventually go away.

 The other choices are 12 inch square VCT vinyl floor tiles, which are glued down.
-If the installation is done properly it should hold up pretty well and even if it doesn’t it’s not terribly expensive to repair the lose tiles, provided you have a couple extra boxes of tiles.
+If the installation is done properly it should hold up pretty well and even if you get some loose tiles it’s not terribly expensive to repair them, provided you bought a few extra boxes of tiles.

 And the other choice is ceramic tiles.
-While 12 inch square ceramic floor tiles can be purchased for as little $1 a square foot, the installation of ceramic floor tiles is very expensive so it’s your high end choice.
-However these will likely survive the water.
+While 12 inch square ceramic floor tiles can be purchased for as little as 50 cents a square foot, the installation of ceramic floor tiles is very expensive so it’s your high end choice.
+However, these will likely survive the water.